tosdr/tosdr.org/README.md

-This is the source code for www.tos-dr.info (also available at https://5apps.com/apps/4fd06274c439346fd700005e under GNU AGPL-3.0).
+This is the source code for www.tos-dr.info.
 You should find more information about the project itself on the website.

 # ToS;DR